ss8319/ss8319.github.io/_pages/cv.md

     <i>Kolej Tuanku Ja'afar's A-Level Scholarship</i>
   </li>

-Skills
+# Skills
 ======
-* NLP and Large Language Models
+* **NLP and Large Language Models**
   * Continual Pre-training with Unsloth
-  * Experience with PEFT on Local Intel CPUs with training speeds comparaible to an A100 via efficient memory allocators and accelerated matrix operations utilisation of Intel IPEX-LLM and AMX.
+  * Experience with PEFT on Local Intel CPUs with training speeds comparaible to an A100 via efficient memory allocators using tcmalloc and accelerated matrix operations using Intel Advanced Matrix Extensions.
   * Multi-GPU fine-tuning using FSDP (Fully Sharded Data Parallel) + LORA
   * LLM quantisation with llama.cpp
   * Build and serve RAG pipelines